pgurazada/AnalysisofExperiments/README.md

-# Montgomery-Experiments
+# Experiments

+At the moment, the following books are done:

-Faithful reproduction of the analysis of experiments presented in Montgomery's book, in R
+ -  Faithful reproduction of the analysis of experiments presented in Montgomery's book, in R